Changes for Form 1099-MISC in 2025

 Your business is the payer.
 From the top left, fill in the business name, complete address, and telephone number.

-Next, you will add the business taxpayer identification number (TIN), which should be one of these:
+Next, you will add the business taxpayer identification number (TIN), which should be one of the following:

 - Social Security number formatted as xxx-xx-xxxx

-Familiarize yourself with three other fields that relate to your business.
+Familiarize yourself with other fields that relate to your business:

-You will add an X to Box 13 only if the business is subject to the FATCA filing requirement.
+- Box 13: You will add an “X” to Box 13 only if the business is subject to the FATCA filing requirement.
 Under FATCA, certain foreign financial institutions must provide information about US account holders to the IRS.

-If the IRS notified you more than once within the last three years that the payee’s TIN is incorrect, add an X here.
+- 2nd TIN Not.: If the IRS notified you more than once within the last three years that the payee’s TIN is incorrect, add an “X” to this field on Copy A.

 The recipient is the person who received the payments reported on the form.
 Enter the recipient’s TIN, name, street address, city, state or province, country, and ZIP or foreign postal code in the corresponding fields.